MetPX/sarracenia/doc/sr_sender.1.rst

       directory /this/target/directory

       accept .*file.*type2.*

       accept .*file.*type3.*  DESTFN=file_of_type3

       directory /this/${0}/pattern/${1}/directory

       accept .*(2016....).*(RAW.*GRIB).*

-A selected message from the first accept would be delivered unchanged to the first directory.
+A selected message by the first accept would be delivered unchanged to the first directory.
-A selected message from the second accept would be delivered unchanged to the second directory.
+A selected message by the second accept would be delivered unchanged to the second directory.
-A selected message from the third  accept would be renamed "file_of_type3" in the second directory.
+A selected message by the third accept would be renamed "file_of_type3" in the second directory.
-A selected message from the forth  accept would be delivered unchanged to a directory named  /this/20160123/pattern/RAW_MERGER_GRIB/directory   if the message would have a notice like :
+A selected message by the forth accept would be delivered unchanged to a directory

+named  /this/20160123/pattern/RAW_MERGER_GRIB/directory   if the message would have a notice like :

 **20150813161959.854 http://this.pump.com/ relative/path/to/20160123_product_RAW_MERGER_GRIB_from_CMC**